baswerc/routes/README.md

 ## Routes By Example

 Routes imposes no class hierarchies or interfaces on your classes.
-There are two ways to tell Routes how your Java objects are matched to HTTP requests, by convention or by using the Routes annotations.
-If your class has no Routes annotations then all public methods are candidates to being matched to incoming HTTP requests (only the immediate class, public methods of any super classes are not candidates).
+There are two ways to tell Routes how your Java objects are matched to HTTP requests, by convention or by using annotations.
+If your class has no
+Routes annotations then all public methods are candidates to being matched to incoming HTTP requests (only the immediate class, public methods of any super classes are not candidates).
 Routes use a convention for converting unannotated classes and methods to HTTP candidates that you can override using <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RouteByConvention.html">RouteByConvention</a>.

 The annotations <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Routes.html">Routes</a> (class level) and <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Route.html">Route</a> (method level) provide full control over how methods are matched to HTTP requests.
 By default if your class has at least one of these annotations then only methods with the `Route` annotations can be matched to HTTP requests (public, unannotated methods will not be candidates).
-This can be override for entire class with <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Routes.html#routeUnannotatedPublicMethods()">Routes.routeUnannotatedPublicMethods</a> or globally with <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RoutesConfiguration.html#routeUnannotatedPublicMethods">RoutesConfiguration.routeUnannotatedPublicMethods</a>.
+This can be override for the entire class with <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/Routes.html#routeUnannotatedPublicMethods()">Routes.routeUnannotatedPublicMethods</a> or globally with <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RoutesConfiguration.html#routeUnannotatedPublicMethods">RoutesConfiguration.routeUnannotatedPublicMethods</a>.

 The following examples show how both these methods work.